26 May 2022 Brighton, Sussex (United Kingdom) Suicide

-When Alice died by suicide on 26th May she had been on a waiting list for an NHS Gender Identity Clinic for no fewer than 1023 days.
+Alice died by suicide.
+At the time she had been on a waiting list for an NHS Gender Identity Clinic for no fewer than 1023 days.

 This is the stark reality of trans medical care in the United Kingdom.